nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-setup.md

     ```
 1. In the `client` directory inside the project directory, run `npm install`
 1. Start the C# debugger
-1. In the client folder, run `npm start`.
+1. In the client folder, run `npm run dev`.

 ## Logging In
 The React client should show the login view when it starts.
 Look for the email address of the `IdentityUser` already seeded in the database in the `OnModelCreating` method of the `BiancasBikesDbContext` class.
 Login with that email address and the password you saved to the user-secrets as `AdminPassword`.
 (If you just used "password", as it is in the bash command above, use "password").
 After logging in, you should see an error (we will fix that in a future chapter).